-Chronic Granulomatous Disorder (CGD) is a life-threatening and life-limiting condition that can be manged with care and support.
+What is CGD?
+Chronic Granulomatous Disorder (CGD) is a life-threatening and life-limiting genetic condition that can be managed with care and support.
 It used to be known as Chronic Granulomatous Disease and doctors sometimes still use this name.

 In this section we explain the basics about CGD, the various types of CGD, how it is diagnosed and how it can be inherited.

 It is a genetic, life-threatening and life-limiting condition but with the right support, it can be managed effectively.

 Types of CGD